vinitdev1995/gatsby-strapi/api/README.md

-# api
+# strapi-server

-A quick description of api.
+A quick description of strapi-server.